 - Disney Villain Death: Subverted with Happy Jack, who appears to have fallen to his death after his duel with Caprtain Sabertooth, but later on proves to have survived and comes back for a second final confrontation.

-- Early Installment Weirdness: In the first play, The Treasure in Luna Bay, the focus is more on the people of Luna Bay than on the pirates, and only Captain Sabertooth, Wally and Tiny appear.
-In addition, Tiny is older and a rough-edged Jerk with a Heart of Gold who ends up a Defector from Decadence, as opposed to the later Tiny, who's a Cheerful Child and Token Good Teammate.
-The second story introduces Longfinger and Wimp, though Longfinger is more of a Faux Affably Evil Smug Snake than the genuinely Affably Evil Reasonable Authority Figure he would eventually become, and his fatherly relationship with Tiny is nowhere to be seen.
+- Early Installment Weirdness: In the first play, The Treasure in Luna Bay, the focus is more on the people of Luna Bay than on the pirates, and only Captain Sabertooth, Wally and Pinky appear.
+In addition, Pinky is older and a rough-edged Jerk with a Heart of Gold who ends up a Defector from Decadence, as opposed to the later Pinky, who's a Cheerful Child and Token Good Teammate.
+The second story introduces Longfinger and Wimp, though Longfinger is more of a Faux Affably Evil Smug Snake than the genuinely Affably Evil Reasonable Authority Figure he would eventually become, and his fatherly relationship with Pinky is nowhere to be seen.

 - Even Evil Has Standards: Captain Sabertooth is a ruthless, greedy Bad Boss who thinks nothing of plundering and burning, or threatening people with murder, but he won't break a promise (though he may use roundabout words so that he technically never made the promise in the first place) or abandon a crewmember in need.